Devonian

-The first significant adaptive radiation of life on dry land occurred during the Devonian.
-Free-sporing vascular plants began to spread across dry land, forming extensive forests which covered the continents.
-By the middle of the Devonian, several groups of plants had evolved leaves and true roots, and by the end of the period the first seed-bearing plants appeared.
-The arthropod groups of myriapods, arachnids and hexapods also became well-established early in this period, after starting their expansion to land at least from the Ordovician period.
+The first significant evolutionary radiation of life on land occurred during the Devonian, as free-sporing land plants (pteridophytes) began to spread across dry land, forming extensive coal forests which covered the continents.
+By the middle of the Devonian, several groups of vascular plants had evolved leaves and true roots, and by the end of the period the first seed-bearing plants (pteridospermatophytes) appeared.
+This rapid evolution and colonization process, which had begun during the Silurian, is known as the Silurian-Devonian Terrestrial Revolution.
+The earliest land animals, predominantly arthropods such as myriapods, arachnids and hexapods, also became well-established early in this period, after beginning their colonization of land at least from the Ordovician Period.

-Fish reached substantial diversity during this time, leading the Devonian to often be dubbed the Age of Fishes.
-The placoderms began dominating almost every known aquatic environment.
-The ancestors of all four-limbed vertebrates (tetrapods) began adapting to walk on land, as their strong pectoral and pelvic fins gradually evolved into legs, though they were not fully established until the Late Carboniferous.
-In the oceans, primitive sharks became more numerous than in the Silurian and Late Ordovician.
+Fishes, especially jawed fish, reached substantial diversity during this time, leading the Devonian to be called the Age of Fishes.
+The armored placoderms began dominating almost every known aquatic environment.
+In the oceans, cartilaginous fishes such as primitive sharks became more numerous than in the Silurian and Late Ordovician.
+Tetrapodomorphs, which include the ancestors of all four-limbed vertebrates (i.e. tetrapods), began diverging from freshwater lobe-finned fish as their more robust and muscled pectoral and pelvic fins gradually evolved into forelimbs and hindlimbs, though they were not fully established for life on land until the Late Carboniferous.

-The first ammonites, a subclass of molluscs, appeared.
-Trilobites, the mollusc-like brachiopods, and the great coral reefs were still common.
-The Late Devonian extinction which started about 375 million years ago severely affected marine life, killing off all placodermi, and all trilobites, save for a few species of the order Proetida.
+The first ammonites, a subclass of cephalopod molluscs, appeared.
+Trilobites, brachiopods and the great coral reefs were still common during the Devonian.
+The Late Devonian extinction, which started about 375 Ma, severely affected marine life, killing off most of the reef systems, most of the jawless fish, the placoderms, and nearly all trilobites save for a few species of the order Proetida.
+The subsequent end-Devonian extinction, which occurred at around 359 Ma, further impacted the ecosystems and completed the extinction of all calcite sponge reefs and placoderms.

-Devonian palaeogeography was dominated by the supercontinent of Gondwana to the south, the small continent of Siberia to the north, and the medium-sized continent of Laurussia to the east.
+Devonian palaeogeography was dominated by the supercontinent Gondwana to the south, the small continent of Siberia to the north, and the medium-sized continent of Laurussia to the east.
 Major tectonic events include the closure of the Rheic Ocean, the separation of South China from Gondwana, and the resulting expansion of the Paleo-Tethys Ocean.
 The Devonian experienced several major mountain-building events as Laurussia and Gondwana approached; these include the Acadian Orogeny in North America and the beginning of the Variscan Orogeny in Europe.
-These early collisions preceded the formation of Pangaea in the Late Paleozoic.
+These early collisions preceded the formation of the single supercontinent Pangaea in the Late Paleozoic.

 History

-The period is named after Devon, a county in southwestern England, where a controversial argument in the 1830s over the age and structure of the rocks found distributed throughout the county was eventually resolved by the definition of the Devonian Period in the geological timescale.
-The Great Devonian Controversy was a long period of vigorous argument and counter-argument between the main protagonists of Roderick Murchison with Adam Sedgwick against Henry De la Beche supported by George Bellas Greenough.
-Murchison and Sedgwick won the debate and named the period they proposed as the Devonian System.
+The period is named after Devon, a county in southwestern England, where a controversial argument in the 1830s over the age and structure of the rocks found throughout the county was resolved by adding the Devonian Period to the geological timescale.
+The Great Devonian Controversy was a lengthy debate between Roderick Murchison, Adam Sedgwick and Henry De la Beche over the naming of the period.
+Murchison and Sedgwick won the debate and named it the Devonian System.